-At Prince William Urology Associates in Manassas and Haymarket, Virginia, the team of experienced urologists knows how important testosterone is for male health.
+At Prince William Urology Associates in Manassas, Virginia, the team of experienced urologists knows how important testosterone is for male health.
 Responsible for the development of male sexual characteristics, testosterone is a hormone that’s commonly produced by your testicles that helps you keep up your muscle bulk, grow facial and body hair, preserve proper red blood cell levels, maintain bone growth, and initiate sexual function.
 As you age, your body may not produce enough testosterone to properly regulate itself.
 In these cases, Prince William Urology Associates can help.
 Call the office or schedule an appointment online today.

 When your testicles don’t produce enough testosterone, certain bodily functions can be affected.
 This is known as testosterone deficiency.
 Without the proper levels of testosterone, you may experience changes in your usual mental, physical, and emotional states.
 Luckily, because testosterone deficiency is very common, it’s easily treatable by your doctor at Prince William Urology Associates.

 Your testosterone levels usually decline normally with age, especially after age 30 or 40.
 This process is normal and not an immediate cause for concern.
 However, diseases such as hypogonadism may also cause steeper declines in your testosterone levels, affecting your physical and mental well-being.

 Hypogonadism is a disease whereby your body can’t produce normal amounts of testosterone and affects either your testicles or the pituitary gland that controls them.
 While the disease is often hereditary, it can also be acquired later in life from injury or infection.